JudicialCouncilOfCalifornia/trialcourt/docs/feature-config-management.md

  - This would be necessary regardless of hosting platform, (not a because we're running multisite on pantheon issue, it's because we want to keep the fleet in sync with all updates)
  - There are some Drupal quirks with config diff sort.

+**UPDATE 2021-12-17**

+While the above is still true, we've refined the process to be more efficient.
+As we grew to more sites, the time it took to sync features and then export on every site before deployment caused deployments to take several hours.

+Now, rather than syncing config via feature import > config export, we rely on the Features to manage all it's own config and remove the redundancy of Drupal config management.
+We DO still use Drupal config management for anything not managed by the feature module jcc_tc2_all_immutable_config.
+The feature config is ignored by Drupal core and those exported config files are ignored in git.

+This is handle by a hook and a bash script to run instead of "fleet config-sync".
+You only need to work with the pilot site "Inyo" now.
+You do not need to install all sites to sync config.

+See below for more info.

 ---

 There is one feature module on this profile.
 JCC Components All Immutable Config